 7. Use Only Organic Repellents For Your Garden

 If you have decided to grow your own fruits and veggies, you will find it very difficult – if not impossible – to keep the pests at bay without using a repellent.
-Fortunately, there are a wide array of safe, organic and soybean-based repellents on the market that are just as efficient as the classic ones, the sole difference being that the organic products do not use any DEET chemicals that can wreak havoc on your health.
+Fortunately, there are a wide array of safe, organic and soybean-based repellents on the market that are just as efficient as the classic ones, the sole difference being that the organic products do not use any DEET chemicals, insecticides or active substances that can wreak havoc on your health.

 8. Peel The Outer Layers